rikcarve/mp-config-consul/README.md

 * **configsource.consul.list-all** whether getProperties() should query consul for all kv pairs, default is false
 * **configsource.consul.token** token that will be used to retrieve key/values from consul.
 Default is empty and retrieval is done without token.

-Note: these config values cannot be set in Quarkus application.properties, you need to pass them as JVM arguments like this `-Dconfigsource.consul.host=consul.mycompany.com`
+> Note: these config values cannot be set in Quarkus application.properties, you need to pass them as JVM arguments like this `-Dconfigsource.consul.host=consul.mycompany.com` or through environment variables.

+> Note: if both host and hosts are empty, this configsource is disabled!

 ## Ordinal
 Config sources have priorities called ordinal.
 This config source has ordinal 550, but can be overriden with setting 'config_ordinal' in this source (including prefix if defined)